dzlab/coursera/GCP/Professional ML Engineer/Reading.md

 ### Other
 - TF Profiler — https://www.tensorflow.org/guide/profiler

+## Google Cloud Products
+GCP ML APIs — Natural Language API, Vision API, Audio API
-## AI Platform
+### AI Platform
 - AI Platform distributed training with containers.
 The default answer is if you have a distributed training app, you can package each component in a separate container (master, worker, parameter server) and deploy it on the AI Platform.
 - AI Platform distributed training.
 This is essentially the union of TensorFlow distributed training topics and AI Platform containers distributed training.
 However, note that distributed training is not supported for models using scikit-learn (may have guessed) or XGBoost environments.
 - AI Platform Hyperparameter tuning.
 Might be useful to know that Bayesian optimization is used under the hood.
 - AI Platform built-in algorithms.
 This is something in-between AutoML and custom code: you still have to do the data preprocessing, feature engineering, and hyperparameter tuning, but the model itself is already implemented.
 Be aware that built-in algorithms do not support distributed training.
-- GCP ML APIs — Natural Language API, Vision API, Audio API

 - AI Platform Training - [link](https://cloud.google.com/ai-platform/training/docs)
 - AI Platform Built-in algos - [link](https://cloud.google.com/ai-platform/training/docs/algorithms)